Azure/missionlz/src/bicep/README.md

 ## Adding Remote Access via Bastion Host

-To deploy a virtual machine as a jumpbox into the network without a Public IP Address using Azure Bastion Host, provide two parameters `deployRemoteAccess=true` and `linuxVmAdminPasswordOrKey=<your password>` to the deployment.
+To deploy a virtual machine as a jumpbox into the network without a Public IP Address using Azure Bastion Host, provide two parameters `deployRemoteAccess=true` and `linuxVmAdminPasswordOrKey=<your password>` and `windowsVmAdminPassword=<your password>` to the deployment.
 A quick and easy way to generate a secure password from the .devcontainer is the command `openssl rand -base64 14`.

 ```plaintext
 my_password=$(openssl rand -base64 14)